kwiksher/blog/Push_Part3.md

     * Name: hideBtn
     * external code close_overlay.lua

-however, push notification comes anytime, it would be a trouble when the page with the dynmic text is not loaed yet.
+however, push notification comes anytime, it would be a trouble when the page with the dynamic text is not loaded yet.
 You may open the page by composer.showOverlay function.
 For instance, if you want to show the pushed message on page1, use the init code below

 * onesignal_init.lua for main.lua